 Our first P.E lesson in P.E kit was a resounding success.
 We loved pretending to be stars in the sky, using our bodies to make star shapes in different ways.
 We moved around the space safely, creating our very first class dance about twinkling stars.
 We can't wait for next week!

 Here is our Spotlight on the Curriculum for Autumn 2.
 This is what your child will be learning in school.

-We've finally made it to the end of term!
-What an action packed three days we have had!
+We have finally made it to the end of term!
+What an action packed four days we have had!
 This week, we have begun our preparations for Christmas.
 We made Christmas cards and calendars for our families.
 We hope you like them!

-On Monday, we had our Christmas party, we loved dancing to music, playing party games and eating party food.
-We played traditional party games like musical statues and musical bumps and Christmas games like pin the nose on Rudolph, Christmas limbo and sleeping reindeers.
+On Wednesday, we had our Christmas party, we loved dancing to music, playing party games and eating party food.
 It was hard when we were out in the games but we tried hard to congratulate the winner and continue to participate in the games.
 We managed our emotions and feelings and the teachers were very proud of us.

 This week, we also talked about the sweet foods and drinks that are consumed during celebrations and the impact this has on our teeth.
-We made teeth out of playdough, sorted healthy and unhealthy food for our teeth and practised cleaning teeth to get rid of plaque!
+We made teeth out of playdough, talked about healthy and unhealthy food for our teeth and practised cleaning teeth to get rid of plaque!
 We conducted a science investigation to look at the impact of sugary drinks on our teeth.
 We put egg shells (similar to tooth enamel) into water, milk, orange squash and Coke.
-We predicted that Coke and Squash would be bad for our teeth and that they would change the egg shell to make it the colour of the drink.
+We predicted that Coke and Squash would be bad for our teeth and that they would change the egg shell to make it brown.
 We were shocked to see what happened to the egg shell after a few days in the squash and Coke.
 It made us want to brush our teeth more regularly and carefully!
 Look at the photographs below.